akryvtsun/weight2fit/ROADMAP.md

     * remove 'swt' from artifactId in local repo
     * use artifactId from local repo as platformId for file name generation
     * add MacOS SWT into local repo
-* show program version from Metafile in GUI and CLI
 * create web-site ???

 ### v2.5 ###